The Canine Behavior

 WEBINAR FEE (includes access to recording for 1 year)

-You can attend all 5 sessions in the series or any combination of them.
-When you purchase your ticket below, you will have the option of indicating which sessions you will attend.
+ALL 5 Sessions: $95.00!
 Remember, you will have access to the recordings for 1 year of the sessions you purchase, regardless of whether you make the live sessions or not!

 BUYING INDIVIDUAL TICKETS: